common name: varroa mite

 Introduction - Distribution - Description - Life Cycle - Economic Importance - Detection - Management - Selected References

 Adults: The adult female mites are reddish-brown to dark brown and oval in shape, measuring 1.00 to 1.77 mm long and 1.50 to 1.99 mm wide.
 Their curved bodies fit into the abdominal folds of the adult bee and are held there by the shape and arrangement of ventral setae.
 This protects them from the bee's normal cleaning habits.
-Adult males are yellowish with lightly tanned legs and spherical body shape measuring 0.75 to 0.98 mm long and 0.70 to 0.88 wide.
+Adult males are yellowish with light tan legs and spherical body shape measuring 0.75 to 0.98 mm long and 0.70 to 0.88 wide.
 The male chelicerae are modified for transferring sperm.

 Figure 2.
-Adult female varroa mites, Varroa destructor Anderson & Trueman, ventral (left) and dorsal (right) views (lower right), with a honey bee's metathoracic leg (top) for scale.
+Adult female Varroa destructor Anderson & Trueman, ventral (left) and dorsal (right) views (lower right), with a honey bee's metathoracic leg (top) for scale.
 Photograph by FDACS - Division of Plant Industry.

 Eggs: The eggs are oval in shape and white in color, and are laid singly on a cell wall.
 Eggs are approximately 0.30 mm long and 0.23 mm wide.
 Eggs generally cannot be seen by the unaided eye.

 Nymphs: Male and female protonymphs are undistinguishable without dissection.
 Protonymphs have eight legs, pointed chelicerae (mouthparts) and are a transparent white color.
 The body appears circular, as they do not develop the oval shape until the deuteronymph stage.
 After the protonymph molts, the mite becomes a deuteronymph which resembles the adults with a reduction in setae.
-The mite will once again molt into the final adult stage.
+The mite will molt once again, into the final adult stage.

-Anatomically, female varroa mites are well-adapted bee parasites.
+Anatomically, female Varroa are well-adapted bee parasites.
 Their flattened shape allows them to fit between the abdominal segments.
 Furthermore, they have claws that allow them to grasp the bee and ventral setae that allow them to remain attached to the bee.
 The mite's cuticle has a chemical pattern similar to that of the bee's, possibly allowing it to escape notice while on the bee.
 Additionally, the cuticle is highly-sclerotized, thus occasionally protecting it from bee aggression.

 The phoretic period of the mite appears to contribute to the mite's reproductive ability.
 Although mites artificially transferred to brood cells immediately after they mature are able to reproduce, their reproductive rate is lower than that of mites undergoing a phoretic period.
 The phoretic period may last 4.5 to 11 days when brood is present in the hive or as long as five to six months during the winter when no brood is present in the hive.
 Consequently, female mites living when brood is present in the colony have an average life expectancy of 27 days, yet in the absence of brood, they may live for many months.

-Varroa mite females must enter a brood cell before the bees seal it.
-In the Western honey bee, they may enter either a worker or drone cell, but mites are more attracted to drone brood.
+Varroa females must enter a brood cell before the bees seal it.
+In Western honey bee colonies, they may enter either a worker or drone cell, but mites are more attracted to drone brood.
 A mite that is ready to reproduce will leave the adult bee on which it is feeding and crawl down the wall of the cell to the honey bee larva at the bottom of the cell.
 At this point, the female mite is referred to as a foundress mite.
 Only larvae ready to be capped are attractive to the mite.
 After crawling under the larva, the female mite will submerge itself in the brood food under the larva where it will remain until the cell is capped by other worker bees.
 While submerged, the mite erects its peretrimes which serve as breathing tubes, allowing the mite to breathe while it is submerged.

 Once worker bees have capped the cell, the larva consumes the remaining brood food, thus freeing the mite.
 The freed mite climbs onto the larva and begins feeding.
 The mite defecates on the upper part of the cell wall while feeding on the bee.
 Shortly thereafter, the mite lays its first egg on the surface of the cell wall.
 The egg is unfertilized and will develop into a male mite.
 Subsequent fertilized eggs are oviposited by the female mite toward the back of the cell approximately every 25 to 30 hours.
 These hatch into female mites.